CodeLab7/guideline/AI/docs/GENERAL_GUIDELINE.md

 ## Handling uncertainty

 - When getting ambiguous instructions, ask for clarity so the user has to be clear about what he/she needs.
-Don't provide suggestions or options to select from.
+In that case, don't provide suggestions or options to select from.
     - Ask questions when the user inserts a prompt. but you don't understand the intention of the prompt.
 Ask questions to clarify the user's intent.
 (For example: when the user says "create a company module with CRUD functionality", ask questions like "How will you use the company module?", "Is it an independent module or do you want to define relationships now?", "What fields should be attached to this module?")
     - Whenever it's mandatory to do something that's beyond this guideline and the existing structure, propose a plan to the user and ask for confirmation.
     - Whenever you have a big task involving multiple steps, craft a plan first and ask the developer for confirmation.
 (For example: when the user says "Create an edit page with an edit form component", then propose a detailed plan and ask for confirmation.)